 If you’re looking to buy souvenirs, head over to Mosaic Street, a narrow pedestrian shopping street that connects Mylord and Keio department store.
 It takes you from the West exit to the South exit.

-Best for: mid to high-end fashion for men and women, beauty products
+Best for:mid to high-end fashion for men and women, beauty products

-How to get there: take the subway to Shinjuku station via Keio, Oedo, Shinjuku, or Odakyu lines.
+How to get there:take the subway to Shinjuku station via Keio, Oedo, Shinjuku, or Odakyu lines.
 JR Yamanote, Chuo, Chuo-Sobu, Shonan-Shinjuku, and Saikyo lines will also connect you to the Shinjuku station.
 Alternatively, get to Shinjuku-Nishiguchi station via Marunouchi or Oedo line.

 Want to do some boutique shopping?
 Then you’ll love Jiyugaoka!
+In our opinion, it is one of the best neighbourhoods for shopping in Tokyo.

 This shopping district on the southern end of Meguro is only 10 minutes away from Shibuya and has a wonderful selection of fashion boutiques and homeware stores.
 Unlike other Tokyo shopping districts we’ve mentioned above, Jiyugaoka is more peaceful and exudes a chic European feel.